 Canstar Blue’s 2019 optical store review saw eight major chains compared, rated in the following order for overall satisfaction:

-Optical Superstore, Specsavers and Bailey Nelson received four stars overall, while Laubman & Pank, OPSM, Big W Optical and Budget Eyewear were left on three stars.
+Optical Superstore, Specsavers and Bailey Nelson received four stars overall, while Laubman & Pank, OPSM and Big W Optical were left on three stars.

 With more than 100 stores across Australia, Eyecare Plus is a group of independently-owned optometry practices, all offering a wide variety of services, as well as glasses and lenses to suit different needs.
 The services include traditional eye-checks, as well as a thorough eye-check called the ‘Checkup Plus’, which examines eye health, clearness of vision, colour vision and eye muscle control, as well as keeping an eye out for diseases such as glaucoma and cataracts.